Highly rated local moving companies for Charleston to Hartford moves

 - Hartford’s population is about 19% less than Charleston.

-- Hartford's public transportation has a score of 8 out of 10 versus Charleston's lower score of 3.
+- Hartford’s public transportation score of 8 out of 10 is higher than Charleston’s score of 3.

 - Hartford is more walkable than Charleston with a score of 67 out of 100 vs Charleston’s 40 out of 100.

 - With a score of 54 out of 100, Hartford is more bike-friendly than Charleston, which has a score of 50 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Hartford’s crime rate is higher than Charleston with a score of 63.75 compared to Charleston’s 44.97.
 This means that Hartford neighborhoods are safer than 63.75% of all U.S. neighborhoods, and Charleston neighborhoods are safer than 44.97%.